Kalaupapa

 Where: On the northern tip of Molokaʻi

-This special community was once home to Belgian missionary Saint Damien and later, to Saint Marianne Cope.
-In 1873, Father Damien chose to leave the "outside world" to care for the residents with Hawaiʻi's Hansen's disease who were exiled to this isolated peninsula.
+Thousands of Native Hawaiians were afflicted with Hansen’s disease at a time when there was no cure.
+In 1866, the first patients were forced under law into isolation on the Kalaupapa peninsula to prevent the spread of the disease.
+They formed new communities displacing the original residents and sought comfort and remedy from their ailments.
+Answering the call in 1873 was Belgian Father Damien DeVeuster.
+Intending on a short visit, Father Damien instead chose to leave the "outside world" to care for the residents.
 After 16 years of faithful service, he too, tragically succumbed to the disease and was laid to rest at historic St. Philomena Roman Catholic Church in Kalaupapa where you can visit his grave.
 In October of 2009, Father Damien was canonized as a saint for his selfless dedication.

 Mother Marianne was canonized as Saint Marianne Cope on October 21, 2012.
 A bronze statue in her honor overlooks the ocean at Kewalo Basin Park in Honolulu.